Thom-Glynn/FundementalProject/README.md

-# QA SFIA 1
+# QA Cloud Native Feb2021
-## Grocery Compare: A fundemental Project
+## Shopping List: A fundemental Project
 The task set out to us for this project was to create a CRUD web application:
 * **C**reate
 * **R**ead